erda-project/erda/docs/guides/deploy/How-to-install-the-Erda.md

        ```shell
        mount -t <storage_type> <your-share-storage-node-ip>:<your-share-storage-dir> /netdata

+       # for example use NFS as share storage，and NFS node ip is 10.0.0.1 you can mount the dir with command:
+       mount -t nfs 10.0.0.1:/netdata /netdata
        ```

      - if not, you can execute the script.
 It will install NFS utils, create a dir `/netdata` to the current machine, and mount `/netdata` to each node

        ```shell
        bash scripts/storage_prepare.sh
        ```

     - you need to open the 80, 443 ports of the **LB machine** , which will receivers all outside traffic